tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/Payments-API-Chile.md

 <img src="/assets/Payments/CashReceiptCL.png" alt="PrintScreen" width="50%">

 {{% alert title="Observação" color="info"%}}
 Klap is formerly known as MULTICAJA.
-You can still see elements or configurations related to MULTICAJA.
+You can still see elements ou configurations related to MULTICAJA.
 {{% /alert %}}

 ### Variables for request and response